-SECTION VIII: TRADEMARKS, BRAND NAMES, AND INTELLECTUAL PROPERTY RIGHTS the registration procedure of trademarks and the range of signs that can be registered as marks.
+The Intellectual Property Department has the responsibility to protect intellectual property in Hong Kong.
+It provides trademark, patent, and designs registration.
+The Trade Marks Ordinance stipulates the registration procedure of trademarks and the range of signs that can be registered as marks.
 Also, the ordinance allows parallel imports except when "the condition of the goods has been changed or impaired after they have been put on the market, and the use of the registered trade mark in relation to those goods is detrimental to the distinctive character or repute of the trade mark".